BlockstreamResearch/bip-frost-dkg/README.md

 Recovering a device that has participated in a DKG session then requires just the device seed and the recovery data, the latter of which can be obtained from any cooperative participant (or the coordinator), or from an untrusted backup provider.

-In summary, ChillDKG incorporates solutions for both secure channels and broadcast, and simplifies backups in practice.
+In summary, ChillDKG incorporates solutions for both secure channels and consensus, and simplifies backups in practice.
-As a result, it fits a wide range of usage scenarios, and due to its low overhead, we recommend ChillDKG even for applications which already incorporate secure channels or an existing broadcast mechanism such as a BFT protocol.
+As a result, it fits a wide range of application scenarios, and due to its low overhead, we recommend ChillDKG even secure communication channels or a consensus mechanism (e.g., a BFT protocol or a reliable broadcast mechanism) is readily available.

 In summary, we aim for the following design goals:

-- **Standalone**: ChillDKG is fully specified, requiring no external secure channels or a broadcast mechanism.
+- **Standalone**: ChillDKG is fully specified, requiring no external secure channels or consensus mechanism.
 - **Conditional agreement**: If a ChillDKG session succeeds for one honest participant, this participant will be able to convince every other honest participant that the session has succeeded.
 - **No restriction on threshold**:  Like the FROST signing protocol, ChillDKG supports any threshold `t <= n`, including `t > n/2` (also called "dishonest majority").
 - **Broad applicability**:  ChillDKG supports a wide range of scenarios, from those where the signing devices are owned and connected by a single individual, to scenarios where multiple owners manage the devices from distinct locations.